Amok (video game): Reception

-The Saturn version was met with a range of responses.
+The Saturn version of Amok was met mixed reception.
 The most common criticism was that the gameplay in single-player mode is too routine to engage the player, though those critics who commented on the multiplayer mode said that it is much deeper than the single-player.
 The most common subjects of praise were the easy controls and the unique look of the voxel-based graphics.
 However, GamePro disagreed on the latter subject, remarking that "the muddy, chunky graphics and boring sounds never provide an interesting environment."
 Jeff Gerstmann of GameSpot also gave the game a fairly dismal assessment, saying it lacks the freshness and fun of most mech games, and that fans of the genre should save their money for the soon-to-be-released console versions of MechWarrior 2.
 Most of Electronic Gaming Monthly's four reviewers likewise said that the impressive graphics and stylistics are outweighed by shallow gameplay.
 Crispin Boyer elaborated, "You wander through the game's nine levels blowing stuff up, and that's about it.
 You don't have to worry about strategy - other than knowing when to shoot at the bad guys and when to run like hell."
 Sushi-X disagreed with his three co-reviewers, deeming Amok "a rock-solid 3-D action title with a nice mix of strategy".
 Rich Leadbetter gave the game an outright laudatory review in Sega Saturn Magazine, making particular note of how failing certain secondary tasks changes the progression of the mission.
 He concluded that while the high difficulty and unusual look may initially puts players off, "Give it some time though and you can't help but get drawn into this deep, compelling blasting game."